RayHightower/RayHightower.com/_posts/2022-04-30-what-is-asset-management.markdown

 _Best In Class_ is a sold book for anyone who wants an inside look at asset management.
 Other areas covered by the book, and not mentioned above, include key performance indicators (KPIs), Setting expectations with contractors and vendors, marketing (attracting new tenants), and investor relations.
 Well worth the time required to read it.

 Every asset management meeting is a learning experience for me.
-I'm grateful to my fellow syndicators, investors, and related professionals.
+I'm grateful to my fellow syndicators, partners, investors, and related professionals.
 Grateful for the chance to learn from their experiences as well as my own.

 ### Related: Underwriting